nosarthur/nosarthur.github.io/_drafts/aws.md

 region = us-east-1
 ```

-To use multiple profiles, you can edit this credential and config files directly.
-For example, it may be like this
+To use multiple user profiles,
+you can edit the credential and config files directly.
+For example, it may look like

 ```
 [default]